 - 1Name your clusterPick the project and a cluster name (lowercase letters, numbers and dashes).

-- 2Choose version and control planeSelect the Kubernetes version (the default is pre-selected) and optionally enable a high-availability control plane (+$20.00/mo).
+- 2Choose version and control planeSelect the Kubernetes version (the default is pre-selected) and optionally enable a high-availability control plane — 2 control-plane replicas, +$20.00/mo.
+Worth it for production; leave it off for dev and test.

 - 3Pick region and instance typeChoose a location in Miami (MIA), Houston (HOU) or Barcelona (BCN), then an instance type for the worker nodes.